 The ZipCPU compensates for this lack via its burst memory capability.
-Further, performance tests using Dhrystone suggest that the ZipCPU is no slower than other processors containing a data cache. - Many other instruction sets offer three operand instructions, whereas the ZipCPU only offers two operand instructions.
+Further, performance tests using Dhrystone suggest that the ZipCPU is no slower than other processors containing a data cache.

+• Many other instruction sets offer three operand instructions, whereas the ZipCPU only offers two operand instructions.
 This means that it may take the ZipCPU more instructions to do many of the same operations.
-The good part of this is that it gives the ZipCPU a greater amount of flexibility in its immediate operand mode, although that increased flexibility isn't necessarily as valuable as one might like. - The impact of this lack of three operand instructions is application dependent, but does not appear to be too severe.
+The good part of this is that it gives the ZipCPU a greater amount of flexibility in its immediate operand mode, although that increased flexibility isn't necessarily as valuable as one might like.

+The impact of this lack of three operand instructions is application dependent, but does not appear to be too severe.

-- The ZipCPU doesn't support out of order execution. - I suppose it could be modified to do so, but then it would no longer be the "simple" and low LUT count CPU it was designed to be. - Although switching to an interrupt context in the ZipCPU design doesn't require a tremendous swapping of registers, in reality it still does-since any task swap (such as swapping to a task waiting on an interrupt) still requires saving and restoring all 16 user registers.
-That's a lot of memory movement just to service an interrupt. - This isn't nearly as bad as it sounds, however, since most RISC architectures have 32 registers that will need to be swapped upon any context swap. - The ZipCPU is by no means generic: it will never handle addresses larger than 32-bits (4GW or 16GB) without a complete and total redesign.
-This may limit its utility as a generic CPU in the future, although as an embedded CPU within an FPGA this isn't really much of a restriction. - While a toolchain does exist for the ZipCPU, it isn't yet fully featured.
-The ZipCPU has no support for soft floating point arithmetic, nor does it have support for several standard library functions.
-Indeed, full C library support and gdb support are still lacking.
+• The ZipCPU doesn't support out of order execution.

+I suppose it could be modified to do so, but then it would no longer be the "simple" and low LUT count CPU it was designed to be.

+• Although switching to an interrupt context in the ZipCPU design doesn't require a tremendous swapping of registers, in reality it still does-since any task swap (such as swapping to a task waiting on an interrupt) still requires saving and restoring all 16 user registers.
+That's a lot of memory movement just to service an interrupt.

+This isn't nearly as bad as it sounds, however, since most RISC architectures have 32 registers that will need to be swapped upon any context swap.

+• The ZipCPU is by no means generic: it will never handle addresses larger than 32-bits (4GB) without a complete and total redesign.
+This may limit its utility as a generic CPU in the future, although as an embedded CPU within an FPGA this isn't really much of a restriction.

+• While a toolchain does exist for the ZipCPU, it isn't yet fully featured.
+The ZipCPU does not yet have any support for soft floating point arithmetic, nor does it have gdb support.
+These may be provided in future versions.